 Most of the above dates are on the third Friday of the month, except on occasions when that Friday would interfere with a holiday.
-The next TCCFUI seminar is likely to be held in October, although more details about the seminar will be posted when they become available.
+TCCFUI’s annual seminar generally is held in October.
+More details about the seminar will be posted when they become available.

 How To Join

 TCCFUI membership is open to any municipality engaged in the regulation, administration, or franchising of utility or rights-of-way users.

 Municipal dues are set by the TCCFUI Board each year, when the annual budget is prepared.
 First-time dues for new members currently are set at five cents per capita of the city’s total population.